 When the Coronavirus, Aid, Relief and Economic Security (CARES) Act passed in March 2020, the Paycheck Protection Program (PPP) was authorized.
 This program provides help to businesses with less than 500 workers, as well as private nonprofit and veteran organizations.
 Some self-employed individuals may also be eligible to receive assistance from this program.

 The U.S. government prioritized small businesses and their employees by authorizing $659 billion for job retention and related expenses.
 If your organization received PPP and you’ve used the money to pay employee salaries, the program may transform the funds into a grant.
 Additionally, depending on your company, you may also be eligible to participate in other relief programs besides PPP.
+However, you must be vigilant about the possible fraud associated with this kind of assistance since money is involved.
+Some individuals and companies nowadays might be exploiting this aid instead of being given to qualified employees and small businesses.
+If you suspect someone is doing this kind of scheme, you can seek help at MJSB Employment Justice to investigate it.

 3. Receive Compensation for COVID-19 Expenses